satish-pati/GPU_SIMULATOR/README.md

   - Implementation of Pipeline Registers.
   - Understanding and study about how pipelining, hazards and latencies works.
    ### Niharika:

    - Transform the phase 1 files to be prepared for extension and enhancement in phase 2.
+   - Analyse phase 2 project details and plan how to proceed.
    - Study about pipelining, hazards and latencies works.